Suning.com: History

-In June 2021, Zhang Jindong's company will in fact receive 3.2 billion yuan (US$500.6 million) from a state fund as it struggles to recover from a liquidity crisis.
+In June 2021, Zhang Jindong's company would in fact receive 3.2 billion yuan (US$500.6 million) from a state fund as it struggled to recover from a liquidity crisis.
 Suning.com said 5.59% of his shares will be transferred to a fund consisting of four state-owned enterprises ultimately controlled by the Jiangsu provincial government.
-The shares are controlled by an affiliate of Zhang Jindong, president of Suning.com, who currently holds 19.7% of the total shares.
-The transfer price will be 6.12 yuan per share, 90% of Tuesday's closing price.
-According to the agreement, Zhang will have the obligation to buy back the shares for sale by April 1, 2022, paying a consideration of 3.182 billion yuan, plus interest (equal to about 3.85% on an annual basis).
+The shares were controlled by an affiliate of Zhang Jindong, president of Suning.com, who currently holds 19.7% of the total shares.
+The transfer price would be 6.12 yuan per share, 90% of Tuesday's closing price.
+According to the agreement, Zhang had the obligation to buy back the shares for sale by 1 April 2022, paying a consideration of 3.182 billion yuan, plus interest (equal to about 3.85% on an annual basis).

 In mid June 2021, a Beijing court froze 3 billion yuan worth of shares Zhang holds in the group's retail arm Suning.com Co. for three years.
 With most of Zhang Jindong shares pledged as collateral for loans, that could complicate his ability to raise cash and potentially derail a state-backed rescue.
-Concerns over Suning's cash flow initially surged to the fore in September, when Zhang waived his right to a 20 billion yuan payment from Evergrande Group.Suning.com has stopped trading in its shares, the stock has fallen by the daily limit of 10%.
+Concerns over Suning's cash flow initially surged to the fore in September, when Zhang waived his right to a 20 billion yuan payment from Evergrande Group.Suning.com had stopped trading in its shares, the stock had fallen by the daily limit of 10%.

-In early July 2021, it is announced that the company has reached an agreement with a group of investors, both private and government officials, who intervened on behalf of Suning.com.
-The transaction in question, which sees its core in the new "New Retail Innovation Fund Phase II" fund worth 8.83 billion yuan (US$1.36 billion), led by the state asset management committee of Nanjing and the government of Jiangsu province, will take over 16.96% of the company.
-The fund includes brands such as Alibaba Group, Haier, Midea Group, TCL and Xiaomi as protagonists.
-With this intervention, the shares of Zhang Jindong will drop from 20.96% to 17.62%, Suning Holdings Group's stake from 3.98% to 2.73%, Suning Appliance Group from 10.68% to 1.39% and the Tibet Trust's stake fell from 3.07% to zero.
-After a period of suspension on the stock exchange, from June 16 to July 5, the company's shares are up by a maximum of 10% after the dealer announces the financial transaction.
+In early July 2021, it was announced that the company had reached an agreement with a group of investors, both private and government officials, who intervened on behalf of Suning.com.
+The transaction in question, which saw its core in the new "New Retail Innovation Fund Phase II" fund worth 8.83 billion yuan (US$1.36 billion), led by the state asset management committee of Nanjing and the government of Jiangsu province, would take over 16.96% of the company.
+The fund included brands such as Alibaba Group, Haier, Midea Group, TCL and Xiaomi as protagonists.
+With this intervention, the shares of Zhang Jindong would drop from 20.96% to 17.62%, Suning Holdings Group's stake from 3.98% to 2.73%, Suning Appliance Group from 10.68% to 1.39% and the Tibet Trust's stake fell from 3.07% to zero.
+After a period of suspension on the stock exchange, from 16 June to 5 July, the company's shares were up by a maximum of 10% after the dealer announced the financial transaction.